labarlab-emorep/func_model/README.md

 Requires
 --------
-- Global variable 'RSA_LS2' which has path to RSA key for labarserv2
+- Global variable 'RSA_LS2' which has path to RSA key for the lab server
 - Global variable 'SING_AFNI' which has path to AFNI singularity image
 - c3d executable from PATH